kemiz/sidekick/README.md

 ```

-## Using deployments
+## Get predictions out - Use a deployed experiment
 To connect to an enabled deployment use the `sidekick.Deployment` class.
-This
+This class
 takes the information you find on the deployment page of an experiment.

-Given
+**Example**

-the following deployment here's how to query it.
+This example shows how to query an enabled deployment for image classification.

 ![deployment example](static/image/deployment_example.png "Deployment example")

 Use the `url` and `token` displayed in the dark box.
 Then, create a dictionary
-of the `feature` and `type` fields from the table of input and output
-parameters to specify `dtypes_in` and `dtypes_out`.
+of the _Feature_ and _Type_ (here `image` and `image(32x32x3)) fields from the table of input and output parameters to specify `dtypes_in` and `dtypes_out`.

 ```python
 import sidekick